Optimizing Regular Expressions via Rewrite-Guided Synthesis: Regular Expression Optimization (5 pages)

-This metric has the effect of ensuring that, for regular expressions up to a maximum height $h$, the $+$ operator increases cost \textit{additively}, the $\cdot$ operator increases cost \textit{multiplicatively}, and $\ast$ increases cost \textit{exponentially}.
-In Section \ref{sec:eval}, we experimentally validate the quality of this cost metric for characterizing superlinear behavior.
+This metric has the effect of ensuring that, for regular expressions up to a maximum height $h$, the $+$ operator increases cost \textit{additively}, the $\cdot$ operator increases cost \textit{multiplicatively}, and $\ast$ increases cost \textit{exponentially}. {We instantiate our Enumerator (Section \ref{subsec:enumerator}) with this specific cost metric, and} in Section \ref{sec:eval}, we experimentally validate the quality of this metric for characterizing superlinear behavior.

 The following property of \costfn{} says that for the lowest-cost expression $R_2$ seen so far, the regular expression with \textit{globally} minimal cost will have height no greater than $\expheight{R_2}$.
 This ensures that we can soundly reduce the Enumerator's \textit{height} bound based on the height of the current lowest-cost expression in the source expression's E-class, which improves enumeration performance.
-The proof appears in Appendix \ref{subsec:proofs}.